Soft vs Hard Credit Checks in Canada: What You Need to Know

 For example, a soft credit check is what happens when you check your own score for free via applications like Borrowell, ClearScore, or your bank.
 A soft check can help you prequalify for a specific type of loan or a line of credit.
 When you actually apply for that product, you will need to submit to a hard credit check.

-Preapproved loan & credit card offers
+Preapproved loans & credit card offers

 Ever wonder why you get junk mail from some lenders and credit card companies?
 You are suddenly pre-approved for something?
 It makes a lot more sense now.
 A soft credit check might be the answer.
 These checks are signals to lenders, rental companies, landlords, banks, and even potential employers.
 They might like your profile and want your business.